This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 Once you have eaten your way around Jaffna, venture to its interesting surroundings.
 This includes Keerimalai sacred water spring, and the islands, such as Nainativu.
 Start the journey here by travelling along the causeway; a journey in itself as you travel past wooden fishing boats, and turquoise waters.
 This causeway suitably symbolises Jaffna: a city which quietly journeys on, maintaining its majestic mystery, colourful beauty and diverse cultural traditions; to rise again.

 Related post: The ultimate 2 week Sri Lanka itinerary

 6. Oradea, Romania – by Ingrid Zen Moments

-Little do people know, but Romania and Transylvania in particular (but the real true area of the country) have so much in store, with Oradea as the crown jewel.
+Little do people know, but Romania and Transylvania in particular, have so much to offer, with Oradea as the crown jewel.
 Located almost on the tip of Romania, Oradea has been part of Hungary for hundreds of years, making the city a very cosmopolite one, that shelters various ethnicities and religions.